Create an exam

 Enter a name in the text box.
 Below is a drop-down list of projects that the exam can be assigned to.
 By default it will be added to your personal project.

 Once created, you can try out your exam straight away.
-Click the Test Run link in the sidebar on the left.
+Click the Run button on the left of the navigation bar.
 The compiled exam will open in a new window and you can have a go at answering the questions.

 Once you have tried out the exam, close its window and return to the exam editor.
 Consider adding some text to the description field.
 The description should be short – one or two lines – and will appear underneath the exam’s name in the exam listing page.